 You might think this is a crazy thing to do in the high energy high excitement of Orlando, but when you have little ones some time off the thrills and spills does them the world of good.
 You can take a picnic, watch the world go by and generally soak up the beautiful surroundings.
 We;ve heard really good things about Kissimmee Lakefront Park and Shingle Creek Regional Park.

 6. Head to Legoland

 Legoland was one of our favourite days out in Orlando, quieter than the Disney and Universal parks and therefore hardly any queues.
 It also seemed less hot and intense which the kids appreciated.
-We have a full review on why you should go here!
+Visiting Legoland Florida should definitely be on your list.

 You can spend the day paddling at The Paddling Center at Shingle Creek.
 This new eco-attraction offers a variety of ways to enjoy natural Florida from tandem kayaks, single kayaks, aluminum canoes, large paddle boards and even an electric boat.
 Basic paddling instruction is provided prior to launching and no previous paddling experience is necessary.
 It sounds the perfect retreat and a serene break from the action-packed theme parks.

 Celebration is a beautiful town only a few miles away from Disney.
 It was originally thought up by Disney himself and was then purpose built in the late 1990’s.
 You can buy a home in Celebration and effectibely sign up to living the Disney dream.
 I’m a totally obsessed with where people choose to live and could spend hours wandering around a place like Celebration, even taking the sales tour where they show you the homes you can actually buy.
 Living in Celebration would feel like living on the set of a Disney film with white picket fences and swings on the porch.